 Treasure Island beaches are, in a way, neighborhoods, each with a different character and feel.
 There are three different beach neighborhoods.
 The first area is mid-island.
 It is a very wide beach and it is here that you will find most of our gulf-front motels, hotels and condo-hotels.
 It is a commercial area with many restaurants, shops and conveniences all within a short walking distance.
 It is along the mid-island stretch of Treasure Island that you'll find our .85 mile Treasure Island Beach Trail, perfect for walking, skateboarding, dog-walking and bicycling.
 The trail meanders the beach through sea oats dunes between 104th and 119th Avenues, parallel to the shoreline.

 At either end of the island, with John's Pass to the north and Blind Pass to the south, the beaches are narrower yet no less beautiful.
 These beaches, known as Sunshine Beach and Sunset Beach respectively, are more residential than commercial, and home to everything from quaint beach cottages to Key West-styled three-story homes, although there are some of the smaller "mid-century modern" motels from the 50's and 60's in these neighborhoods.
 Here you will find dunes of sea oats lining the beach with walkovers providing access.
-At the southern end of Treasure Island, in Sunset Beach, is a 5/10 mile boardwalk which encirles the tip of the island.
-This is where Blind Pass and the Gulf of Mexico meet, and it's popular for fishing and just strolling.
+At the southern end of Treasure Island, in Sunset Beach, is a half-mile boardwalk which encirles the tip of the island.
+This is where Blind Pass and the Gulf of Mexico meet, and it's popular for fishing or just strolling.

 SUNSET BEACH PARKING

 - Heron Lot, Bay Shore Drive & 75th Avenue (15 spaces)

 - Sunset Inn, West Gulf Boulevard & 80th Avenue (6 spaces)